Bothell, Washington: Education

-The district operates 12 schools within Bothell city limits: one high school, three middle schools, and eight elementary schools.
-Bothell High School opened in 1907 to serve several rural school districts and moved between several building until its current West Hill campus was completed in 1953.
+The 12 public schools in Bothell comprise one high school, three middle schools, and eight elementary schools.
+Bothell High School opened in 1907 to serve several rural school districts and moved between several buildings until its current West Hill campus was completed in 1953.
 The campus underwent an extensive renovation that was completed in 2008 that added classrooms, common areas, and a performing arts center.
-The district's other high schools, Inglemoor in Kenmore and North Creek in unincorporated Snohomish County (opened in 2017), also serve Bothell residents.
+Two of the district's other high schools, Inglemoor in Kenmore and North Creek in unincorporated Snohomish County, also serve Bothell residents.

 The Bothell area is also home to several private schools, including those affiliated with local churches.
 Among them are campuses of the Cedar Park Christian School system, including a high school in Bothell; the Providence Classical Christian School, a K–12 school founded in 1997; and St. Brendan's Catholic School, founded in 1966 and administered by the Archdiocese of Seattle.
-The Clearwater School, two Montessori schools, the Evergreen Academy, and the Washington Preparatory School are also located in and around Bothell.
+The Clearwater School, a Sudbury school with student-controlled learning; two Montessori schools; the Evergreen Academy; and the Washington Preparatory School are also located in and around Bothell.